blinfo/RegularExpressions/README.md

 ---

-<a name="negative-or-positive-number"> </a>
+<a name="negative-or-positive-integer"> </a>
-### Negative or positive number
+### Negative or positive integer

 **Expression**: `[+\\-]{0,1}\\d+`

 **Alternative**: `[-+]{0,1}[0-9]{1,}`

-Matches negative or positive number of one or more digits.
+Matches negative or positive integer of one or more digits.
 To use a minus (hyphen) in a group
 you can put it as the first character in the group, the first character after a negating circumflex,
 the last character before the closing bracket or escape it.